 There are currently three DSOs operating in certain territories within the Czech Republic: ČEZ Distribuce, a.s., operating the distribution in the northern part of the Czech Republic (the largest one); E.ON Distribuce, a.s., in the southern part of the Czech Republic; and PREdistribuce, a.s., operating the distribution of electricity in the capital city of Prague.

 In accordance with the Energy Act, all three DSO were granted a licence by the ERO.
 As the DSO is a monopoly operator from a geographical point of view, the DSOs are obliged to provide their services on the basis of non-discriminatory principle (regardless of the connection in a vertically integrated entity).

 The area of electricity distribution is a natural monopoly and the specific territory is defined in the licence granted by ERO.
 Therefore, each individual distribution system is a relevant electricity distribution market from the geographical point of view, because these activities are irreplaceable for the concerned territory.

-An important document in case of electricity distribution is also the Distribution Grid Code.
-This document is made by each DSO individually and has to be approved by the ERO; such Distribution Grid Code stipulates basic rules for the operation of the distribution grid.
+In case of electricity distribution, also Distribution Grid Codes are important.
+These documents are made by each DSO individually and have to be approved by the ERO.
+Such Distribution Grid Codes stipulate basic rules for the operation of the distribution grid.